-The Attendance Office can be reached at 905-884-0554, ext 402.
-If the Secretary is busy, please leave a voice-message or e-mail (alexander.mackenzie.hs@yrdsb.ca) at any time as these modes of communication are accessible 24 hrs/day, 7 days/week.
+The Attendance Office can be reached at 905-884-0554, Ext.
+412. If the Secretary is busy, please leave a voice-message or e-mail (alexander.mackenzie.hs@yrdsb.ca) at any time as these modes of communication are accessible 24 hours per day, 7 days per week.

-If no phone call, e-mail, or note is received, the absence will be considered invalid and the student "truant".
+If no phone call, e-mail, or note is received, the absence will be considered invalid and the student will be indicated as "truant".